webworkersaar/low-budget-cool-html-slides/docs/slides/low-budget-cool-html.md

 With filename: `<a href="..." download="foo.html">`

-Use-case: If you don't want to open the file inplace with an embedded viewer..
+<code class="code-primary">Use-case</code> If you don't want to open the file inplace with an embedded viewer..

-Alternative: Server side content-disposition...?
+<code class="code-primary">Alternative</code> Server side content-disposition...?

 <code class="code-info">Info</code> Only works for same-origin URLs, or the `blob:` and `data:` schemes.